pozil/sfdc-ui-lookup/README.md

 ## Sample application
-The default installation installs the Lookup component and a sample application available under this URL (replace the domain): https://<b>&lt;YOUR_DOMAIN&gt;</b>.lightning.force.com/c/SampleLookupApp.app
+The default installation installs the Lookup component and a sample application available under this URL (replace the domain):<br/>
+https://<b>&lt;YOUR_DOMAIN&gt;</b>.lightning.force.com/c/SampleLookupApp.app

 If you wish to install the project without the sample application, edit `sfdx-project.json` and remove the `src-sample` path.